Sasikala Pushpa

-Sasikala Pushpa (born 27 May 1976) is an Indian politician who serving as vice president of the Bharatiya Janata Party in Tamil Nadu.
-She served as a member of the Parliament in the Rajya Sabha.
+Sasikala Pushpa is an Indian politician who is the vice president of the Bharatiya Janata Party in Tamil Nadu.
+She was a member of the Parliament in the Rajya Sabha.
 She was also a mayor of Thoothukudi Municipal Corporation from 2011 to 2014.

-Personal life

-In March 2018, Sasikala Pushpa married Dr. B Ramaswamy in violation of the order of the Madurai Family Court to stay the marriage.
-The stay of the Court was based on a complaint lodged by wife of Ramasamy from their previous marriage, who says she is still married to Ramaswamy, and has not yet officially divorced him.
-The court has said that the first marriage is still valid.
-Ramasamy has a daughter from his previous marriage and his previous wife alleged of constant death threats to her family for the last 6 months threatening her to divorce Ramasamy.

-Her second husband filed a complaint against her in January 2022 for allegedly letting people inside their home without his knowledge.
-He claimed that when he entered their home, he was welcomed by an unknown women, he found Packets of food scattered around our house and scent of alcohol filled the house, Sasikala Pushpa was lying in the bedroom, in another room he allegedly found an unidentified half-dressed man sleeping.
-He also claimed Sasikala Pushpa allegedly started hurling abuses at him and tried to attack him, apart from threatening to murder him.
-JJ Nagar police registered a case against Sasikala Pushpa and two others in February 2022, based on her husband's complaint that she is using their house in Anna Nagar for prostitution.

 Political career

 In August 2016, it was alleged that she had been expelled from the All India Anna Dravida Munnetra Kazhagam (AIADMK) party after an altercation with Dravida Munnetra Kazhagam (DMK) MP Tiruchi Siva at Delhi IGI airport.
 In July 2017 the Supreme Court found that no expulsion notice had been served and that she had not, in fact been expelled by the party.

 In December 2016, AIADMK cadres thrashed expelled AIADMK MP Sasikala Pushpa's husband Lingeswaran Thilagan and their legal representatives when they arrived at the Royapettah AIADMK office to file nomination for the post of General Secretary.
 Pushpa's husband Lingeswara Thilagan was later arrested.

 Sasikala Pushpa Ramaswamy joined BJP on February 2, 2020.
 She Was Appointed as Vice President of Tamil Nadu BJP.